gvwilson/thirdbit/src/fiction/in-heck/index.md

 A section of the wall pivoted.
-A four-wheeled bot rolled into the room holding a helmed in its manipulators.
+A four-wheeled bot rolled into the room holding a helmet in its manipulators.
 "P-p-please take a seat,"
 the voice said.
 "The f-f-fitting will only t-t-take a moment."